sublee/trueskill/docs/index.rst

 With TrueSkill, you can measure players' skill; make the best matches by skill points; predict who's going to win.
-And even it works with N:N:N, a multiple team game even a free-for-all not only 1:1 game.
+And even it works with N:N:N, a multiple team game even a deathmatch not only 1:1 game.

 This project is a Python package which implements TrueSkill rating system.